nithinvas/backend/README.md

 <strong><strong><strong>Functionalities</strong></strong></strong>
-1)payment is done using completePayment function in completePayment.js 2)Age restriction is set and it validates during payment 3)flexibilty of database is available
+1)payment is done using completePayment function in completePayment.js</br>
+2)Age restriction is set and it validates during payment </br>
+3)flexibilty of database is available</br>
-4)Jwt Authentication is used and middlewares are written to check the authenticity of the user
+4)Jwt Authentication is used and middlewares are written to check the authenticity of the user </br>